arthur1573/randomPassword.py/README.md

 ## How to use
 1. install Python
 2. double click randomPassword16.py
-3. Done&Try to copy it
+3. Done&Try to paste it anywhere